What Happens During a Credit Card Billing Cycle?

 If you carry a balance from the previous billing cycle, a finance charge will be applied.
 The finance charge is calculated using the annual percentage rate and one of five methods: average daily balance, previous month's balance, adjusted daily balance, ending balance, or daily balance.

 If you did not carry a balance from the previous billing cycle, you'll have the opportunity to pay your full balance within the grace period and avoid a finance charge.
-(Some transactions, like cash advances, don't get a grace period.)
 If you don't pay your balance in full, your next billing statement will include a finance charge.

 Minimum Payments and Late Fees

 Your credit card issuer will only require you to pay a small percentage of your balance each month.
-(The exception is with charge cards where you must pay the full balance or be charged hefty fees or interest.)
-The lowest payment you must make is the minimum payment.
-The amount of your minimum payment will be listed on your billing statement and must be made before the payment due date to be considered on time.
+This minimum payment will be listed on your billing statement and must be made before the payment due date to be considered on time.

 Typically, the minimum payment is calculated as a percentage of your credit card balance.
 If you pay less than the minimum or you make the payment after the due date, your payment is considered late and you will be charged a late fee.
 When you are more than 30 days late, the late payment notice is added to your credit report and your account is considered past due.
 You'll have to pay the full minimum payment, which will probably include a late fee, to bring your account current and in good standing again.